 Grab a nice breakfast in town then start making your way north towards the Capricorn Caves.

-NOTE: If you’re looking for the best one to spend one day in Rockhampton, this schedule is perhaps the best one for you.
+NOTE: If you’re looking for the best way to spend one day in Rockhampton, this schedule is perhaps the best one for you.

 10:30am – Dreamtime Cultural Centre